Local Mission Partners

 Swarthmore Presbyterian Church provided funding for The Career Wardrobe for many years, and have not done so in recent years, we continue to welcome donations of clothing and accessories.
 Contributions may be brought during normal office hours.
 For guidelines on what is accepted, see donation guidelines.

-Chester Eastside Ministries is a faith-based community resource and social justice advocate for at-risk children and adults in Chester.
+Chester Eastside is a faith-based community resource and social justice advocate for at-risk children and adults in Chester.
 SPC, through the Outreach Committee, and through general mission giving with the Philadelphia Presbytery, helps to fund the salary of a seminarian intern who works with the director, Reverend Bernice Warren.
-In addition, SPC supports the Cultural Arts and Activism program and SPC volunteers donate food, clothing, educational supplies and other in-kind gifts and hands-on labor to Chester Eastside Ministries.
+In addition, SPC supports the Cultural Arts and Activism program and SPC volunteers donate food, clothing, educational supplies and other in-kind gifts and hands-on labor to Chester Eastside.
 Used clothing, clean and in good repair, may be placed at any time in the designated closet in SPC's basement for delivery to Chester Eastside Ministries.
 The Alternative Christmas Shop has supported scholarships for the C.E.M. summer day camp.
-The program headquarters are in the former Third Presbyterian Church building in Chester.
 Those interested in volunteering should contact Reverend Warren at 610-872-4812.
-For more information, please visit the Chester Eastside Ministries website.
+For more information, please visit the Chester Eastside website.

-The Chester Fund for Education and the Arts / Chester Upland School of the Arts
+The Chester Fund for Education and the Arts / Chester Charter School of the Arts

 For more information, please visit the Chester Fund website.